-This month, we will explain and outline an umpire’s parameters for allowing an offensive team to a replace a baserunner after a batter-runner has reached base safely; and is applicable in all divisions of Little League Baseball® and Little League Softball®.
+To explain and outline an umpire’s parameters for allowing an offensive team a courtesy runner means replacing a baserunner after a batter-runner has reached base safely; and is applicable in all divisions of Little League Baseball® and Little League Softball®.

 With two out and no runners on base in the bottom of the first inning in a Little League Baseball® Major Division game, the batter hits a ball over the second baseman’s head and the ball roles to the base of the fence between the centerfielder and right fielder.
 The batter-runner safely reaches second base.
 After the ball is delivered back to the infield and returned to the pitcher, the manager of the offensive team asks for, and is granted “time out” by the home plate umpire.
 The offensive team’s manager instructs the home plate umpire that he would like to replace the runner on second base, who is the team’s catcher, with a “courtesy runner” so that the player can return to the dugout to get dressed for the next defensive inning.
 The home plate umpire does not allow the move and explains that courtesy runners are not permitted in Little League®.
 He continues by offering the manager the options of replacing the runner with a Special Pinch Runner or a substitution.
 The manager chooses to leave the runner on the base.
 The next batter grounds out to first base, ending the inning.

 For guidance on this situation, look to Rule 3.04, which applies to both baseball and softball.

 Per Rule 3.04, a player, whose name is on the team’s batting order may not become a substitute runner for another member of the team.
 “Courtesy runner” is not permitted.